-At December 31, 2017, \$330.7 million of WEST III term notes were outstanding.
-The assets of WEST III are not available to satisfy the Company's obligations other than the obligations specific to WEST III.
-WEST III is consolidated for financial statement presentation purposes.
-WEST III's ability to make distributions and pay dividends to the Company is subject to the prior payments of its debt and other obligations and WEST III's maintenance of adequate reserves and capital.
-Under WEST III, cash is collected in a restricted account, which is used to service the debt and any remaining amounts, after debt service and defined expenses, are distributed to the Company.
+The assets of WEST II, WEST III and WEST IV are not available to satisfy the Company's obligations other than the obligations specific to that WEST entity.
+WEST II, WEST III and WEST IV are consolidated for financial statement presentation purposes.
+WEST II, WEST III and WEST IV's ability to make distributions and pay dividends to the Company is subject to the prior payments of their debt and other obligations and their maintenance of adequate reserves and capital.
+Under WEST II, WEST III and WEST IV, cash is collected in a restricted account, which is used to service the debt and any remaining amounts, after debt service and defined expenses, are distributed to the Company.
 Additionally, a portion of maintenance reserve payments and lease security deposits are formulaically accumulated in restricted accounts and are available to fund future maintenance events and to secure lease payments, respectively.
-The WEST III indenture requires that a minimum threshold of maintenance reserve and security deposit balances be held in restricted cash accounts.
+The WEST II, WEST III, and WEST IV indentures require that a minimum threshold of maintenance reserve and security deposit balances be held in restricted cash accounts.